13 Top-Rated Attractions & Things to Do in Rijeka

 Updated Dec 25, 2023

-Author Meagan Drillinger spent a week in Rijeka when she was touring Croatia in May 2023.
+Author Meagan Drillinger spent a week in Rijeka when she was touring Croatia.

 Rijeka is a city that will surprise you.
 It certainly surprised me.
 Less on the tourist trail than other destinations in the country, this port city just south of the Istrian peninsula gives a unique glimpse into daily life in Croatia, while blessing you with some beautiful architectural gems and interesting things to do.